MEDEA'S TV TROPES

 Used to Be a Sweet Kid: Was pretty fun-loving, cheerful, easygoing, enthusiastic, and naïve in her childhood, although still with her Underworld business.

 Medea: If you think her being in the hospital means I'm off the leash, you've got it all wrong.
 If you had any hand in hurting her and you're not trembling in your boots, you're a fool.
-So, here's a little heads-up for your own good: I am the Eye, I'm on my way to track you down, and I won't.
-Ever.
-Back down.
+So, here's a little heads-up for your own good: I am the Nero Angelo, I'm on my way to track you down, and I won't-ever-back down.

-Red Baron: Medea's reputation as the "Eye of Laurel" and the "Underworld's Watchdog" speaks to her unique role as a guardian and protector of the Upper World.
-As a champion of the goddess Laurel, she is tasked with maintaining balance and order in the realms over which Laurel holds sway.
-This includes not only the physical world of the living, but also the shadowy realms of the dead and the supernatural.
+Red Baron: Medea's reputation as the "Underworld's Watchdog" speaks to her unique role of making sure no chthonic creature is wandering freely in the Upper World.
 She also adopts Nicoletta's affectionate nickname of ''Nero Angelo'' and turns it into her official Vigilante name.

 Fantastic Racism: Medea's previous opinion on dragons was rather unflattering, influenced by classic literature such as Lord of The Rings and Beowulf, where dragons were portrayed as mindless, greedy beasts.
 However, her views on dragons began to shift when she discovered that her patron deity was actually a dragon goddess, Laurel.
 That revelation made Medea reevaluate her opinions on dragons.
 She's still a bit wary, keeping her guard up and all, but her dynamic with Laurel has kinda softened her stance.

 Broken Ace: A necessity.
-You see, only someone with a shattered spirit and an unyielding sense of resolve can grasp the art of Umbrakinesis of the Underworld.
+You see, only someone with a shattered spirit but keeping an unyielding sense of resolve can grasp the art of Umbrakinesis of the Underworld.
 Medea went through serious shit to unlock this power.
-She endured nine days of hunger, staying fully awake.
-And just when she was about to let her eyes rest, she stabbed herself in the arm with a knife.
-And if that wasn't messed up enough, when she started spiraling into a twisted psychosis where she wanted to gouge out her own eyes, she went ahead and performed the final ritual, blinding her left eye.
-And only after all that she was able to start, feeling the shadows started bending to her will...
+She spent nine days starving herself, staying awake the entire time.
+Just when she was on the verge of collapsing from exhaustion, she stabbed herself in the arm with a knife.
+And if that wasn’t twisted enough, when she started slipping into a dark psychosis and wanted to gouge out her own eyes, she went ahead and performed the final ritual, blinding her left eye.
+Only after all that did she finally begin to feel the shadows bend to her will...

 What Could Have Been: Buckle up, this is gonna take some time.
 Once upon a time, when the Anthony we know and love was known for his prolific promiscuity (and also was a cishet male), I had an idea for a new character named Medea.
 As a big fan of Greek mythology, I named her after one of my favourite characters.
 Initially, Medea was simply meant to be Anthony's child, a mere footnote in his long list of offspring.
 However, a then-friend of mine pointed out that this diamond in the rough had the potential to shine on her own and shouldn't be stuck as just another name on Anthony's never-ending list of kids.